 PR for beginners: How to get started in Public Relations

-The world of PR consists of relationships.
+PR For Beginners: Do you need help getting started with public relations?
+The world of PR consists of relationships which are beneficial to your brand.
 Every business has a relationship with not only their customers but their employees as well.
 PR professionals use a variety of tools to implement definitive PR plans for businesses.
 Those tools include a combination of social media, media tours, written material and newsletters.
-Oftentimes public relations practices get mistaken with advertising and marketing; however, each serves its own purpose.
+Oftentimes we mistake public relations practices with advertising and marketing strategies.
+However, each serves its own purpose.
 Public relations and advertising are great mediums for effective marketing.
 In Public Relations there is more emphasis on creating and maintaining relationships between a company and its audience.

 The world of Public Relations is more focused on the personal and professional connections you make, maintain, and utilize.
 Try and reach out to every PR professional you know for feedback on your resume or industry tips.
-Try and set up informational interviews with any PR connections you may have, this way you learn everything you know about a company and get to know potential supervisors without any pressure.
+Try and set up informational interviews with any PR connections you may have.
+And, this way you learn everything you know about a company and get to know potential supervisors without any pressure.

-Although it would be advantageous to major in communications however it is not crucial to have in order to have a successful PR career.
+Although it would be advantageous to major in communications, it is not crucial to have a successful PR career.
 The most successful public relations professionals have a variety of different skill sets at their disposable.
-Having great writing skills is also a major plus and crucial to your success in the PR industry as you’ll constantly be writing emails, press materials, blog posts and social media content.
-Try and take courses in writing, and do everything in your power to ensure you’re at the top of your game.
+Therefore, great writing skills is also a major plus and crucial to your success in the PR industry.
+You will constantly be writing emails, press materials, blog posts and social media content.
+You could take courses in writing and do everything in your power to ensure you’re at the top of your game.

 A useful tip when applying for a job has to do with the crafting your initial cover letter.
 Write your cover letter or introductory email as you would an important pitch to a journalist.
 Ensure you do your research and tailor your outreach to that company, and address your letter to a specific person.